 CUMULATIVE PRODUCTION (MMBOE) AMOUNT (USD)

-At start of commercial production 500,000
+At start of commercial production 600,000

-30 1,000,000
+30 1,200,000

-60 1,500,000
+60 2,000,000

-80 3,000,000
+80 5,000,000

-100 5,000,000
+100 7,000,000

-- 1. Local Operator companies will pay their share of production bonuses in the Pakistan Rupees equivalent of United States Dollar converted at the prevailing exchange rate on the day of transaction. - 2.
-GHPL will not pay the production bonuses as long as GOP is the majority shareholder of this company. - 3.
-It is intended that production bonuses will be expended on social welfare projects in and around the respective contract areas according to guidelines to be issued by GOP.
+- Local Operator companies will pay their share of production bonuses in the Pakistan Rupees equivalent of United States Dollar converted at the prevailing exchange rate on the day of transaction. - 2.
+GHPL will not pay the production bonuses as long as GOP is the majority shareholder of this company. - It is intended that production bonuses will be expended on social welfare projects in and around the respective contract areas according to guidelines to be issued by the government from time to time.